 Interested in the Education That Works, but need more information?
 Here are some frequently asked questions about the program.
-If you have additional questions that are not listed here, please email Ted Schreck, or Kevin Kimberly, or call 901.276.1221.
+If you have additional questions that are not listed here, please email Deacon Ted Schreck, or Debra Robinson, or call 901.276.1221.

 Recent surveys in Memphis have shown that it has been increasingly difficult to find qualified employees in the Memphis area.
 The surveys have found that about 85% of the Memphis hiring pool is under-educated or under-motivated.
 The Education That Works program is changing that.
 By working with us, organizations are molding high school students into the type of employee that the company will one day want to hire.
 ETW students are becoming qualified in various areas and will continue to develop these skills as they go into college.
 With the help of our corporate sponsors, we are rebuilding the future hiring pool of Memphis with well-educated and motivated candidates.
 At the same time, companies are helping provide a college preparatory education to students who generally come from lower income backgrounds and might not otherwise have an opportunity to go to college or experience professional level jobs.